 While there are no immediate dietary requirements where it comes to managing a femoral hernia, some habits may assist you in preventing your hernia from getting more significant.

-Do Femoral Hernia Go Away on Their Own?
+Does A Femoral Hernia Go Away On Their Own?

 A femoral hernia will not resolve on its own and will require surgery.
 The hernia may start as a small lump in the groin but can grow much more extensive overtime.